tkalir/MailGenerator/lirlur.md

 # next steps

-- add new blocks
+- make the menu pretty
-- save state to local storage
+- do the thing

 # design